jacechua/sql-advanced/README.md

 # sql-advanced
-SQL query samples from basic to advanced use cases for enterprise level data analytics.
+SQL query samples from basic to advanced use cases for enterprise level analytics.